manwar/python-guide/unit-testing.md

 You now see `setup()` gets execute before both unit tests.

-    test_fixture.py::test_1
+    test_fixtures.py::test_1
     setup test
     executing test_1
     PASSED
-    test_fixture.py::test_2
+    test_fixtures.py::test_2
     setup test
     executing test_2
     PASSED

-If we want test fixture to be use before each unit test then it is a big job to change each unit test.
+If we want test fixture to be used before each unit test then it is a big job to change each unit test.

-There is shortcut tothat issue like below
+There is shortcut to that issue like below

     @pytest.fixture(autouse=True)
     def setup():